 Rowayton Fireworks will light up the sky offshore from Bayley Beach Tuesday evening, July 4th.
 The fireworks, sponsored by the RCA, will be launched from a barge beginning at 9:15pm.
 The performance will last approximately 30 minutes.

 Access to parking at Bayley Beach will be according to daytime rules: vehicles with a Bayley Beach sticker will be admitted, a $25 charge will be collected from vehicles without a sticker.
 The parking lot is expected to fill up early.
-For Bayley Beach rules and regulations, visit the Bayley Beach page of this website.
-In case of rain, this event will be held on July 6th.
+For Bayley Beach rules and regulations, visit the Sixth Taxing District’s website.

 Cars parked illegally will be towed to the lower lot of the Rowayton Community Center; owners will be fined $50 plus towing costs, payable at 11:00pm.
 Afterwards, cars will be taken to Connecticut Towing, 13 Church Street, Norwalk.